abelsj60/my-site/app/data/reveries/11-03-19-my-best-worst-decision.md

 Catch that?
 Two Redirects, one after the other!

-The good: The App component doesn’t have to track this content and the Header and Footer can make use of 'naked links' for navigation (e.g., www.jamesabels.net/chapter).
+The good: The App component doesn’t have to track this content and the Header and Footer can make use of 'naked links' for navigation (e.g., /chapter as opposed to /chapter/a-magic-quest).

 The bad: It’s harder to think about what React is doing at any given time.
 The fictitious '/i' route can make things hard-to-understand because of all the re-rendering.